Skip to content

 GET /api/v1/al/auln-xxxxx/simplified?x=100&y=hello

-Passing Parameters via GET Standard Form
+GET Standard Form Passing Parameters

-When passing parameters via the GET standard form, the entire kwargs is serialized into JSON and passed as a URL parameter.
-Since the parameters are actually sent in JSON format, their original types are retained, and the function does not need to perform type conversion.
+Since the parameters are actually sent in JSON format, the original types of the parameters are retained, and the function does not need to perform type conversion.

 Text Only